 - Enjoy the thrills of surfing with big waves at the Sunset Beach on the North Shore of Oahu.
 The waves are the best for every surfer during the winter season.

 - Stunning beaches are all over Oahu.
 Bask in the sun or feel the refreshing breeze of the wind while enjoying the splash of the waters in beaches including Makapu’u Beach, Laniakea Beach, Sunset Beach, and the Waikiki Beach.

 Best time to Visit

 The peak travel months in Oahu are in mid-December to August.
 Tourists also flock to the island during March, April, and May in time for spring break in schools in the United States and Golden Week in Japan.

 Oahu has two main seasons: dry between April and October and rainy between November to March.
 For surfers and those intending to whale-watch, the wet months are the most ideal dates to visit the island.

-Tourists who want to take part in significant events in Oahu can plan their trip in June for the Kamehameha Day, in September for the Aloha Festivals, and in December for the Honolulu Marathon.
+Tourists who want to take part in significant events in Oahu can plan their trip in June for Kamehameha Day, in September for the Aloha Festivals, or in December for the Honolulu Marathon.